 Major improvements have been made to the regional infrastructure and roads which has made the Valdelinares Ski Resort much more accessible from Valencia, Catalonia and Aragon.
-So the visitor numbers are steadily increasing as its natural beauty becomes ever popular with skiers and other winter sports enthusiasts.
+Visitor numbers are steadily increasing as its natural beauty becomes ever popular with skiers and other winter sports enthusiasts.

 Skiing in Cantabria